Aquanews China seafood prices set firm or rising

 The forecast is for this import value to reach $8bn by the end of the year, said Hang — and $20bn by 2020.
 Among the beneficiaries are suppliers of Argentine shrimp; New Zealand and Australian lobster; and Vietnamese pangasius.

-Vietnam’s sales to China to go on at double-digit growth Vietnam’s sales to China to… Anmyfishco eyes VAP expansion on demand from Singapore, Pakistan Anmyfishco eyes VAP expansion on…
+Vietnam’s sales to China to go on at double-digit growth Vietnam’s sales to China to go on at… Anmyfishco eyes VAP expansion on demand from Singapore, Pakistan Anmyfishco eyes VAP expansion on demand from Singapore,…